Czech Liver Sausage

 From time immemorial up to the present day, the pig-killing has always taken place under the guidance of a qualified butcher.
 This age-old celebration of nature’s bounty was connected with song and music, and formed a cultural event in the village calendar.
 The entire sequence of portioning the carcass and the creation of the specific delicacies for the killing-day had – and still has – its firm rules.

 Along with the process of transforming pig into pork, the pig-killing also has its traditional menu to accompany the course of the day.
 Usually, the adults chase away the cold at the start with a glass of slivovice or other strong spirits.
-For lunch, the neck-meat is at the centre, whether in soup with groats, or as goulash or simply boiled with fresh horseradish.
+For lunch, the neck-meat is at the center, whether in soup with groats, or as goulash or simply boiled with fresh horseradish.
 In the evening, a thick soup using the blood is served.
 As a reward for their aid, those assisting in the process could enjoy fresh liver or blood sausage.